Immunity-Boosting Tips for Fall

 Remember—the best way to stay healthy this season is to limit your chances of being exposed to a virus.
 If you start feeling sick, help keep others safe by staying home and reporting your symptoms to your doctor.
 Mild symptoms can usually be treated with simple rest and self-care, however, if your doctor prescribes an antiviral medication, there’s no need to drag yourself out of bed.
 We’ll hand-deliver it to your door for free.

 Alto can make the whole prescription process easier.
 Let us show you how.
-Our team is available 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; call or text 1-800-874-588 or download the mobile app for secure messaging.
+Our team is available to answer your questions from 6 am - 9 pm PT Monday - Friday, and 7 am - 6 pm PT on weekends; reach out by phone at 1-800-874-5881 or download the mobile app for secure messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.